Panel Discussion: Municipal Elections Under the Fifth Republic

 - Benjamin Morel, associate professor at Paris I

-The discussion will be moderated by
+The debate will be moderated by